Category Archives: Chol Q’ij – The Energies of the Days

 The number 8 is considered to be several wholeness.
 It can be seen as birth (1) and death (7) combined to represent the whole cycle of the soul.
 Also, it can be seen as the point where the four first men who raised the sky from the sea were joined by their wives and the world became whole.
 The eighth day of the trecena is the most common day for ceremonies to be made.
 Therefore, it is still in the balanced range of numbers and is an even number, which is also considered fortunate.
 This wholeness represents every aspect of the energy of the day with which it is coupled.
 It is the wholeness of the nawal that is addressed in the ceremony.

 The sacred calendar can be seen as a representation of life, the development of the world and of both small and large periods.
-It can represent points within a day or points within the growth period of a human being.
+It represents points within a day or points within the gestation of a human being.
 The nawal Aq’ab’al represents the new things that come into this world.
 As the dawn, it represents the new day, the basic unit of time used in the sacred calendar.
 As conception, it represents new human life.

 Today, Aq’ab’al, is combined with the number 7, representing endings.
-This is quite a strange combination, seeing the new beginning and the end in the same place.
+This is an unusual combination, seeing the beginning and the end in the same place.
 However, perhaps it needs to be observed over a longer period of time.
 240 days ago was the day 1 Aq’ab’al, the day of the beginning of the new concepts, the new projects.
 Today we see the final 20 days of the count before the next day 1 Aq’ab’al arrives.
 7 Aq’ab’al can be seen as finishing off the new project, particularly over the next 20 days.

 The Nawal Aq’ab’al